pluralsight/guides/published/front-end-javascript/using-angularfire2-to-build-ionic-2-firebase-apps/article.md

 `ionic g page BillCreate`

-That little line of code right there creates a `bill-create` folder, with 3 files in it `bill-create.ts bill-create.html bill-create.scss` and they all have the boilerplate code already there.
+That little line of code right there creates a `bill-create` folder, with 4 files in it `bill-create.ts bill-create.html bill-create.scss bill-create.module.ts` and they all have the boilerplate code already there.

 Talk about a productivity boost!

 We'll open those files later, for now we just needed to create them to avoid errors when creating the `newBill()` function.